lionjashari/ARBK_Scraper/README.md

 # ARBK_scraper
 A short program to extract data from the site of the Business Registration Agency of Kosovo.

+## Requirements
+ - Python (v.
+3.4 or later);
+ - PostgreSQL (v.
+10.21 or later);
+ - Libraries in requirements.txt

 ## Usage
-The program is to be run from command line by passing the database username and password.
+- In a terminal simply run main.py and pass the database password and username.

 ## Terms of use
 1. The scraper should not be run without permission from the Agency.